Nottoway Plantation: 19th century

 Soon after the house was completed, the American Civil War began.
-Randolph did not support secession from the United States.
-Nevertheless, he backed the Confederacy financially once the war began.
+Randolph backed the Confederacy financially once the war began.
 He sent his three sons to fight for the Confederate Army, losing his oldest son, Algernon Sidney Randolph, at the Battle of Vicksburg.
-With the war coming ever closer to Nottoway, Randolph decided to take 200 enslaved people to Texas, and grow cotton there while his wife, Emily, stayed at Nottoway with the youngest children, hoping that their presence would save it from destruction.
+With the war coming ever closer to Nottoway, Randolph decided to take 200 slaves to Texas, and grow cotton there while his wife, Emily, stayed at Nottoway with the youngest children, hoping that their presence would save it from destruction.
 The plantation was occupied by U.S. Army and Confederate troops.
 Though the grounds were damaged and the animals were taken, Nottoway survived the war with only a single grapeshot to the far left column that did not fall out until 1971.

-With the emancipation of enslaved people, John Randolph contracted with 53 of his former bond people to continue working as laborers.
+Despite the passing of the Thirteenth Amendment, 53 people formerly enslaved by John Randolph continued in his service as low-paid laborers.
 When he returned to Nottoway after the Civil War, most, having few other choices, returned with him.
 The sugar business was not as profitable after the war, and by 1875, Nottoway was reduced to 800 acre.
 John Randolph died at Nottoway on September 8, 1883, leaving the plantation to his wife.

 Emily Randolph sold the plantation in 1889 for $50,000, which she divided equally among her nine surviving children and herself.
 She died in Baton Rouge in 1904.